 Said a newspaper, "He lived in Glendale, Ariz., before moving to Crawford, Colo., in 1971.
 He served in the U.S. Marine Corps."
 He also was a real estate surveyor for the federal government.
 Said a newspaper, he "enjoyed raising chinchillas, fixing things and traveling."

-Bill and Betty endured the deaths of two of their married daughters -- Phyllis Crawford and Beverly Pierce.
-The details are not yet known.
+Over the years, Bill and Betty endured the untimely deaths of three of their married daughters -- Phyllis Crawford, Beverly Pierce and Laura Louise Reiss.

-Suffering from heart issues, at the age of 76, Bill died at Delta County memorial Hospital in Delta, CO.
+Suffering from heart issues, at the age of 76, Bill died in 2002 at Delta County Memorial Hospital in Delta, CO.
 His remains were returned to Concordia for burial at Pleasant Hill Cemetery.
 At his death, he was survived by 12 grandchildren and 11 great-grandchildren.

 Daughter Phyllis Ann Mansfield (1947-1998) was born on June 5, 1947 in Concordia.
 On June 25, 1965, she married Carnley Mack Cranford ( ? - ? ).
 They were married and divorced twice.
 They were the parents of Brian Dale Cranford, Dawn Renee Cranford and Curtis Mack Cranford.
 The family lived in Liberal until moving to Memphis, TN in the late 1960s.
-Stricken with lung cancer after a life of cigarettes, Phyllis passed away in December 1998 in Memphis.
+Stricken with cancer that started in her hip and spread rapidly throughout her body, Phyllis passed away in December 1998 in Memphis.